gsmalik030/my-budget-app/README.md

 In order to run this project you need:

-- ruby installed and running
+- Ruby runtime environment
+- PostgreSQL
+- Rails

 ### Setup